BrunoMazorra/spam_game/README.md

 ```

 Open in two or more browser windows/tabs to simulate multiple players.

+## Features
+- Room creation/join by code with adjustable timer and cost.
+- Canvas-based board with live point placement/removal.
+- Real-time scoring and reveal via Socket.IO.

 ## Rules and scoring
 - Players choose any number of points in [0, 1] during the round (default 60s).